ihucos/plash/README.md

 #### Can I run this in production?
 No. Not yet.

+#### Is plash secure?
+Plash does not use any privileged daemons or have its own setuid helper binaries.
+Note that plash does not try to isolate containers (which are just normal processes).
+That means that running a program inside plash is *not* a security feature.
+Running any container software introduces more entities to trust, that is the root file system image with its additional linux distribution and its own package manager.
+Using a program from alpine edge could be considered less secure than a package from debian stable or vice versa.
+Also note that keeping containers updated is more difficult than keeping "normal" system software updated.
+Plash uses unmodified lxc images and checks their signatures with gpgv if available.
+As an example lets maybe compare installing and running `git` from a plash container and running it from your linux distribution.
+In the latter case you have to mainly trust your package manager, with the package maintainer and the git development.
+Now if you use git via plash or any other container software that program will run inside another operating system.
+So additionally you will also have to trust the new operating system and also the source from where your are getting this operating system.
+TODO: write about newuidmap and fuse dependencies (which are setuid)

 #### When will be the 1.0 release?
 There is a Github project for this: https://github.com/ihucos/plash/projects/1